 - Do a search to see if your idea has already been submitted and add your vote/comments to existing topics before creating a new one.

-- Create separate threads for each request instead of a single laundry list thread, otherwise people can’t vote on your idea.
+- Create separate threads for each request instead of a single laundry list thread, otherwise people can’t vote on your ideas and they’ll soon get lost.

 - Imagine you’re trying to sell your idea to the team, so make the description clear and concise.

-- Describe WHY you want the feature you’re requesting – the problem you’re currently hitting, and how this new feature would solve that problem.
+- Describe WHY you want the feature you’re requesting – the problem you’re currently hitting, and how this new feature will solve your problem.
 The team need to understand how your idea fits in, as they may come up with an even better way of solving your problem.

 - Don’t be offended if someone suggests a workaround or plug-in to solve your problem, at least temporarily, or if someone asks additional questions to fully understand your request.